 Third, your time will come to fall and to hurt and to commit a really devastating moral error.
 Trust in that reality because we are humans and our biggest gift from God is the freedom to choose, and sometimes that actually means “…to choose to do the wrong thing, and then suffer the consequences.”

 When this happens, may you be surrounded by people who — though they may disagree with you — will put their arms around you and hold you as tight as you need and for as long as you need until you are whole again, with absolutely no judgement whatsoever.

 I have said that the amount of respect we afford others is a direct reflection of how much we respect ourselves.
 Even when we don’t like someone, we should still respect them, if for no other reason than we are all One (see Number 1 above).

-.Y.
-Treat your body like the playground that it is.
-But within confines, because as has been noted by endless many throughout the ages, sex is not merely physical.
-It is emotional and it is psychological before it is ever physical (at least the amazing sex is).
-If you choose to give it away at every turn, be cognizant of the repercussions which that will bring.
+Remember, as has been noted by endless many others, sex is not merely physical.
+It is emotional and it is psychological before it is ever physical.
+This is why we are guided to wait until marriage, and why we must understand that His guidance is only ever to protect us.
+Meaning, you always have a choice to give it away at every turn, but should you do so, please be cognizant of the repercussions which come with such choosing.

 In Islam this is recognized fully, by the way, and sexing your partner as often as possible is aces and highly recommended, else He would not have given us the orgasm, or the multiple.

 To the girls: Wait.
 Wait.
 Wait.
 Wait for the right man — not your first love, but rather your right love.
 Wait for the man who does not ask it of you; the one who does not expect it of you; the one who treats you and your body with the reverence you deserve, the one who wants to know your heart before he dives in to read your body.

 To the boys: Have patience.
 Never expect sex, never demand sex, never ever belittle or humiliate a woman with whom you have been intimate.